Variation of the particulars or conditions of approval of an approved active constituent

 6. Batch analysis data

-You should provide batch analysis results (analysed within the last five years) for at least five commercial-scale production batches of the active constituent to demonstrate routine compliance with the DoC and proof of control of the new process.
+You should provide batch analysis results (analysed within the last 5 years) for at least 5 commercial-scale production batches of the active constituent to demonstrate routine compliance with the DoC and proof of control of the new process.

 If data on commercial-scale batches are not available, you should provide batch analyses for pilot-scale batches manufactured using the revised process as intended for commercial-scale batches.